 The Fed also requires that FHCs, such as RJF, serve as a source of financial strength for any of its subsidiary depository institutions.
 The term "source of financial strength" is defined as the ability of a company to provide financial assistance to its insured depository institution subsidiaries in the event of financial distress at such subsidiaries.
-Under this requirement, RJF could be required to provide financial assistance to Raymond James Bank in the future should it experience financial distress.
+Under this requirement, RJF could be required to provide financial assistance to Raymond James Bank and TriState Capital Bank in the future should either bank experience financial distress.

-Refer to the "Regulation" section in Item 1 - Business of our 2022 Form 10-K and the "Regulatory" section of MD&A of Part I, Item 2 of our Q2 2023 Form 10-Q for more information.
-Any additional relevant references are provided in the Road Map on page $\underline{3}$ of this report.
+Refer to the "Regulation" section in Part I, Item 1 - Business of our 2023 Form 10-K and the "Regulatory" section of MD&A in Part I, Item 2 of our Q1 2024 Form 10-Q for more information.
+Any additional relevant references are provided in the Road Map on page 3 of this report.